 The government promised freed slaves 40 acres of land and a mule to work it — but it never happened.
 They backed out of the deal nearly as soon as they promised it.
 The freed slaves didn't have any place to go, and most white landowners refused to sell to them.

 Instead, many freed slaves started sharecropping.
 White landlords would rent out small patches of land to freedmen — but at a heavy cost.
 The white landlords could tell them what they had to grow, demand half of what they made, and stick them with a debt that was impossible to escape.

 It was slavery in all but name.
-The freed black families were still living on a white man’s land, growing what he ordered and giving it to him.
+The freed black families were still living on a white man's land, growing what he ordered and giving it to him.
 They still had no way to leave, and upward mobility largely remained out of reach for people of color.

 And all of these practices carried on for decades.
 When World War II began, countless black families were still living in sharecroppers' homes, working on plantations, or being forced into prison chain gangs.
 The U.S. was fighting injustice and inhumanity abroad, while maintaining it ruled with absolute morality back home.

 Despite the fact that the 15th Amendment, passed in 1870, gave African Americans the right to vote, there was little hope for widespread change through traditional political avenues.